-In the latest episode of ‘NFLGirlUK meets…’ (now The Cleats Off Podcast), I chat with Chris Milner.
+In this episode of ‘NFLGirlUK meets…’ (now The Cleats Off Podcast), I chat with Chris Milner.
 Chris is one half of the National Vintage League – a 90s-era sports store dealing in authentic jerseys and apparel from the NFL and NCAA.

 National Vintage League was first launched by Hugh Coles in 2017.
 It’s incredible to see how it’s grown to where it is today.
 Chris shares:

 - their journey so far

 - where you can find vintage wear